antoniguedes/Azure_Cloud_Computing_tools_projects_Databricks_DataFactory_Synapse/README.md

 1. Review the `Azure setup` folder to prepare your Azure environment.
 2. Watch the video(s) in `Azure dataflow` for practical demonstrations of building dataflows.
 3. Explore the `Databricks` folder for additional advanced analytics and processing scenarios.
-4. Combine these components to build robust, end-to-end data solutions in Azure!
+4. Combine these components to understand the extend of the data skills form this repository

 ---